Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Classification of Discount Factors

-Recall that the spreads of an MDP are defined in \eqref{eqR}.
-In general, the bounds derived in this paper are more favorable if these spreads are smaller.
-For a given MDP, we can minimize the spreads by modifying the rewards, which is done by subtracting constant vectors $F_1\pmb{1}$ and $F_2\pmb{1}$ from $\left\{r(\phi)\right\}_{\phi\in\F}$ and $s$ respectively, where
+Let us consider the definitions of maximum absolute values in \eqref{eqR}.
+The bounds derived in this paper are more favorable if these maximum absolute values are smaller.
+For a given MDP, we can minimize the maximum absolute values by modifying the reward by subtracting constant vectors $F_1\pmb{1}$ and $F_2\pmb{1}$ from $r(\cdot,\cdot)$ and $s(\cdot)$ respectively, where